mbilab/mbi-gallery/README.md

 ###imgInitialHeight###
 The initial height of the image before resize
-Larger height means lesser images per row
+Larger height means less images per row

 ###animateSpeed###
 Speed of the animate